zfit/zfit/docs/subst_types.rst

     limits.
 Otherwise arguments to instantiate a Range class can be given as follows.|limits_init|

 .. |lower_arg_descr| replace:: The lower bounds of the intervall.
 Has to be of the
-    form (n_intervalls, n_dims).
+    form (n_intervalls, n_obs).
 The intervall is the differenz to the upper bounds.
     Example: ((-1, 4), (1, 6), (3, 10),...)  # 2-d function

 .. |upper_arg_descr| replace:: The upper bounds of the intervall.
 Has to be of the
-    form (n_intervalls, n_dims).
+    form (n_intervalls, n_obs).
 The intervall is the differenz to the lower bounds.
     Example: ((-0.1, 5), (2, 8), (7, 14),...)  # 2-d function

 .. |dims_arg_descr| replace:: The dimensions given as a tuple of integers.